10/30/2024

 speaker

 Thank you.
-Thank you, Rick, for the question.
-So, maybe just a step back on why are we facing the situation of market constraint or supply constraint in the oxygenators.
+Thank you for the question.
+So maybe just a step back on Why are we facing the situation of market constraint or supply constraint in the oxygenators?
 It really is driven by two factors.
 You know, one is the procedure growth we estimate is above historic average and above what we anticipated for this year as an industry.
 What is driving this is, first of all, growth of procedure in emerging markets, which by nature, you know, the starting point is low penetration of cardiovascular procedures.
 And so that's probably the biggest driver that we see in terms of procedures.
 And from that point of view, I don't have any indication to kind of assume that the market will slow down.
-You know, we see a healthy growth of the market and reaching more patients.
-The second factor that contributed to this deficit of products is that the entire industry is kind of because of the way we plan for market growth and it's faster than kind of we plan, the entire industry is facing capacity constraints.
-And, you know, to the benefit of our business, we were able to grow the capacity in 2024 in our estimate better than some of our competitors.
-And so from our point of view, our first step was to do better with the, in terms of productivity, with the footprint that we have today.
-And we are on track to achieve a 10%, at least 10% volume growth in terms of manufacturing output from the end of 2023 to the end of 2024.
+You know, we see a healthy growth. of the market and reaching more patients.
+The second factor that contributed to this deficit of products is that the entire industry is kind of, because of the way we plan for market growth and it's faster than kind of we planned, the entire industry is facing capacity constraints. and you know to the to the benefit of our business we were able to grow the capacity in 2024 in our estimate better than some of our competitors um and so from our point of view our first step was to do better with the in terms of productivity with the footprint that we have today and we are on track to achieve a 10 percent at least 10 percent uh volume growth in terms of manufacturing output from the end of 2023 to the end of 2024.
 And it's been a gradual increase throughout the year.
 And so we've learned a lot and we still have some room to keep improving that beyond kind of the end of this year.
-So, and keep driving our activity.
-The second factor that is influencing this year is that they're kind of on the competitive side.
-We don't see any movement in terms of improvement.
-So we see the capacity constraint and kind of flat supply, if you like, of oxygenators on the market overall outside of the additional opportunity in 2025 for continued gain of share.
+So, and keep driving our productivity.
+The second factor that is influenced in this year is that they're kind of on the competitive side, we don't see any movement in terms of improvement.
+So we see the capacity constraint and kind of flat supply, if you like, of oxygenators on the market overall outside of Levonola.
+Again, if this continues, it gives us additional opportunity in 2025 for continued gain of share.
 But for us to achieve that, you know, beyond just improving the productivity with what we have today, we are also looking in terms of how do we expand our capacity for the long term.
 And that has two factors in it.
 One, launch of new products that Ahmed talked about, and B, continued supply of our legacy oxygenators.
-So the team is developing and designing a plan to build that long term capacity.
-Alex, maybe you can have a
+So the team is developing and designing a plan to build that long-term capacity.
+Alex, maybe you can have a few.

 speaker

-few.
 Rick, I would just add to your second question about the competitor dynamics.
-Our understanding is that our major competitors resume full operations in the US and have increased supply in several countries around the world.
-But, you know, despite that, we see that the customer demand is continuing to outpace global supply.
-In fact, we still remain in the back order.
-So we feel pretty good about, you know, how the market is shaping up for the quarter and into 2025.
+Our understanding is that our major competitors resumed full operations in the U.S. and increased, have increased supply in several countries around the world.
+You know, despite that, we see that the customer demand is continuing to outpace global supply.
+In fact, we're still, we still remain in the back order.
+So, we feel pretty good about, you know, how the market is shaping up for the quarter and into 2025.

 speaker